armendhyseni/poviolab/README.md

 ## Setup
+Install Node JS and PostgresSQL in your local machine

 ### Server Configuration
-First you have to install the node modules in root directory via: npm install
+First you have to install the node modules in root directory via: **npm install**

 #### Config Database
-In file **/config/config.json** put your postgres server information and create blank database.
-After that **run npx sequelize-cli db:migrate** to create database structure.
+Two seperate databases must be created, one for test and one for development purposes.
+Names of databases are predefined as (poviolabs_dev) and (poviolabs_test).
+In order to change your local database credentials, modify the file **/config/config.json**

+#### Running migration
+Migrate database structures with this command: **npm run db:migrate**

 #### Run Application
-After that you can start the server development mode via **npm run start:dev**
+You can start the server development mode via: **npm run dev**

+#### Run Tests
+You can run tests via this command: **npm run tests**